Home > Curriculum > Departments > Mother Tongue

 Secondary 2 Project

-- Fairsians will be assigned the task to film a 3-minute video based on the department theme “Treasures in your Homeland”.
-They are required to identify Singapore landmarks and introduce the landmarks in a clear and sequential manner.
-This project is also tied to the Fairsian outcome of Personhood.
+- Fairsians will be assigned the task to film a 3-minute video based on the theme “Dear 30-Year-Old Me”.
+They are required to act as their 30-year-old self and share advice they would give to their 14-year-old self, including how to be happy, living life to the fullest and never taking up bad habits.
 Through the planning process, students are able to apply their different orders of thinking and sharpen their communication skills.
-Students would also gain a deeper understanding of the history of the places they visited and appreciate Singapore’s growth and development.
+Students would also gain a deeper understanding of themselves and discover their dreams.

 Secondary 3 Project